The Long Debated Bourne Stone

 The Bourne Stone from Cape Cod provides another riddle to be deciphered.
 Its reading and origin have been long debated.
 There are four very good write ups on the Bourne Stone listed below.
 The reader is left to explore these for background and other views.
 The traced image at the Bourne Historical Society, where the Bourne Stone is displayed, appears to be the one created by Scott Wolter, Sherry Malecha and Charlotte Czarnecki in 2003 and shown in his book (pg.
 311).

-If what follows seems odd or ridiculous to you, remember the Catholic Church went to great lengths to wipe out all Pagans.
-The victor has taught us what they want us to think Pagans believed.
-The question becomes as suggested in the movie ‘The Da Vinci Code,’ what was so dangerous to the Church in Pagan beliefs?
+If what follows seems odd or ridiculous to you, remember the Catholic Church went to great lengths to wipe out all pagans.
+The victor has taught us what they want us to think pagans believed.
+The question becomes as suggested in the movie ‘The Da Vinci Code,’ what was so dangerous to the Church in pagan beliefs?
 Perhaps their beliefs were not even remotely what we have been led to believe.

 Number Proof of Transliteration